 Many Filipinos Are Hardworking And Resourceful

-Since the Philippines is a third-world country, there are still a lot of people who do not make enough for their daily needs.
+Since the Philippines is a third-world country, many people still do not make enough for their daily needs.
 Instead of purchasing expensive items, they try to look for innovative ways, cheaper substitutes, or create their own items.

 The Filipino People Are Passionate